 - That having the animal accompany the guest is necessary for the guest’s mental health, treatment, or to assist the guest (with his or her disability); and

 - That the individual providing the assessment of the guest is a licensed mental health professional; and

 - That the guest is under the care of the individual providing the documentation.

-The airline also require health certificate before the individual is to travel with his pet in Hawaii.
-It should be valid for at least 30 days from date of travel.
+The airline also requires a health certificate before the individual is to travel with his pet in Hawaii.
+It should be valid for at least 30 days from the date of travel.

 To see if you qualify for an ESA letter: